dgc-network/coliving-protocol/docs/docs/protocol/content-node/architecture.md

 *Redis is managed in the codebase through the [ioredis](https://github.com/luin/ioredis) npm package*

-## Track Segmenting
+## Agreement Segmenting

-As defined by the [Coliving protocol](https://whitepaper.coliving.co), the content node uses [FFMPEG](https://ffmpeg.org/ffmpeg.html) to segment & transcode all uploaded track files before storing/serving.
+As defined by the [Coliving protocol](https://whitepaper.coliving.co), the content node uses [FFMPEG](https://ffmpeg.org/ffmpeg.html) to segment & transcode all uploaded agreement files before storing/serving.

 ## Data Redundancy**